devnull-cz/c-prog-lang/modules/home-assignments/offset-checker.md

   - checks if the arguments are valid for accessing part of a file (no operations will be done, just the check) of size 'size' starting from an offset 'off'.
 The length of the file is given by the 'limit' argument.
-  - an offset may be negative
+  - offset may be negative

 ```
     |           |         |              |